chrisranderson/beholder/README.md

 7. Navigate to [http://localhost:6006](http://localhost:6006)

 ### Install a nightly build of TensorFlow
 This repository uses a version of TensorBoard that is newer than the one that comes with TensorFlow.
 That version of TensorBoard relies on a nightly build of TensorFlow.
-You can find nightly builds on [the TensorFlow README](https://github.com/tensorflow/tensorflow#installation), and `pip install <WHEEL_FILE>` to install.
+You can find nightly builds on [the TensorFlow README](https://github.com/tensorflow/tensorflow#installation), and `pip install <WHEEL_FILE>` to install, or use `pip install tf-nightly` to get a nightly build of the CPU only version.

 ## Run the demo
 `bazel build beholder/demos/demo && ./bazel-bin/beholder/demos/demo/demo`